-Posted by Gary Burger on August 2, 2016 in Personal Injury
+Posted by Gary Burger on August 2, 2016 in Insurance claims

 Burger Law fights liens asserted against recovery in cases.
 These liens can come from medical insurance payments for your bills, Medicaid or Medicare payments for your medical bills, liens directly from the medical providers themselves or liens from child support or other government agencies.
 For medical providers liens, we fight hard to reduce those.
 We have various arguments and positions to take with regard to these bills based on the circumstance of case and numerous legal provisions in federal and state law limiting the right of recovery for medical liens.
 The entities asserting the liens have gained the benefit of our work as lawyers on your behalf to get a recovery for them-they should pay that, so we ask for a reduction.
 The providers also have to take into account that sometimes bills are fully compensated in case based on difficult liability in the case or questionable causation.